 It is often used as a houseplant without really knowing its high level of toxicity.

-Another of the plants in danger of extinction is the Dracaena draco or Drago.
+Another plant in danger of extinction is the Dracaena draco or Drago.

 This endangered plant species is a symbol of the island of Tenerife where you can find one of the most important specimens in the world, whose life span ranges between 500 and 600 years.